logica0419/proposals/2025/KubeCon Japan/proposal_1.md

 Additionally, introducing Configuration Management Plugins (CMP) will show how Argo CD can be extended to integrate third-party tools, enriching the ecosystem and enabling more flexible deployments.
 This session encourages active participation in improving config management, benefiting the Argo and Kubernetes communities.

+## CNCF-hosted software

+Kubernetes, Argo CD, Helm

 ## Open source projects

-Kubernetes, Argo CD, Helm, Helmfile
+Helmfile

 ## Bio